 Ebola Vaccine Programme

+Many of the vaccines we develop at the Jenner Institute use a chimpanzee adenovirus to stimulate an immune response in the vaccinated volunteer, in the case of Ebola the immune response is against the glycoprotein from the Zaire strain of Ebola, which was responsible for the recent outbreak.
+Adenoviruses from chimpanzees have been used successfully to produce protective immunity against malaria and are safe for use in humans.
 A single gene from the Ebola virus is transferred into the genetic material of the adenovirus vector using DNA technology.
 When administered to a volunteer, the adenovirus produces the protein from the gene along with its own proteins.
 The human immune system responds to the protein making immune cells and antibodies against the Ebola virus.
 If the person then encounters the real Ebola virus, the immune system will recognise that single protein and the immune cells and antibodies will destroy the infection before the person becomes ill.

-The trial will be based at the Oxford Vaccine Centre at the Churchill Hospital.
+Our trials are based at the Oxford Vaccine Centre at the Churchill Hospital.

 - Chimpanzee adenoviral vectors as vaccines for outbreak pathogens.
 Ewer K, Sebastian S, Spencer AJ, Gilbert S, Hill AVS, Lambe T. Hum Vaccin Immunother.
 2017 Dec 2;13(12):3020-3032. doi: 10.1080/21645515.2017.1383575.
 PMID:29083948